The Inoperative Community: Exhibition X Practice, UCI 1965-2025

 Artwork: Larry Bell, Craig Kauffman, Peter Voulkos, Joe Goode, Bruce Conner, Wallace Berman, Chris Burden, Robert Wilhite, Guy de Cointet, Peter Alexander, Hannah Wilke, David Lamelas, Alan Saret, John Coplans, Faith Wilding, Roy Lichtenstein, Tony DeLap, Nancy Buchanan, Sam Gilliam, Carlos David Almaráz, Michael Frimkess, John Knight, Nicole Eisenman, Judie Bamber, Carrie Mae Weems, Bas Jan Ader, Simon Leung, Zinny/Maidagan, Yael Bartana, Adrià Julià, Koki Tanaka, Roberto Jacoby, Florian Pumhösl, Monica Majoli, Artur Żmijewski, Kelly Barrie, Jane & Louise Wilson, Maura Brewer, Alicia Piller, Andrea Geyer, Mary Kelly, Jacob Lenc, Simon Klein, Jered Frigillana, and others.

-With this robust roster of artists as its backdrop, The Inoperative Community explores how shifts in leadership reflected broader cultural and political movements and the changing landscape of contemporary art.
-The show intends to not only document and preserve the archive, but to provide a platform for original and transformative contributions by inviting collaboration across multiple disciplines and institutions to work on and/or respond to it, thus building new communities.
-In so doing, The Inoperative Community will create an immersive and critical space for understanding the complex history of the UAG, while also offering a platform for new interpretations and future conversations about art, community, and institutional legacy.
+With a robust roster of artists as its backdrop, The Inoperative Community explores how shifts in leadership reflected broader cultural and political movements and the changing landscape of contemporary art.
+This show not only documents and preserves the archive, but also provides a platform for original and transformative contributions, inviting collaboration across disciplines and responses that foster new communities.
+In so doing, The Inoperative Community creates an immersive and critical space for understanding the complex history of the UAG, while also offering a space for new interpretations and future conversations about art, community, pedagogy, and institutional legacy.

 Curators: Juli Carson, Kevin Appel, and Sasha Ussef